WHRO Public Media's 'Wall of Faces' Needs Only 3 More Photos

 WHRO has been proud to spearhead a statewide initiative to ensure every Virginian listed has a photo.
-We are happy to report that we have less than 13 remaining Virginians that still need a photo!
+We are happy to report that there are only 4 remaining Virginians that still need a photo!
 As we’ve worked with individuals and community partners to locate photos for this project, we’ve learned the incredible stories of some of the veterans who served.
 As you look at the photos submitted and read the remembrances, you get a better idea of who these brave veterans were.

 PFC, Army, Douglas R. Cooke of Newport News

 SP4, Army, Robert L. Simon Jr. of Richmond

 SGT, Army, Walter Williams Jr. of Portsmouth